 (k) The Participant agrees and acknowledges that any employment must be approved by the U.S. Sponsor before commencing same.
 As part of the approval process the Participant will assist in gaining proof of business license or similar document regarding the employer; and

-(l) The Participant can show proof of at least US$1500 that will be used to support the Participant during the first month of the Programme and prior to entry to the U.S.
+(l) The Participant must have of at least US$1500 that will be used to support the Participant during the first month of the Program and prior to entry to the U.S.

 9.3 Issue Notification and Resolution

-(b) The Participant agrees and acknowledges that the Programme is temporary and the duration of the Programme and the expiry is stated on the DS 2019 (“DS 2019 Expiry”);
+(b) The Participant agrees and acknowledges that the Program is temporary and the duration of the Program and the expiry is stated on the DS 2019 (“DS 2019 Expiry”);

 (c) The Participant agrees and acknowledges that within thirty (30) days of DS 2019 Expiry, the Participant must return to their home country (“ Expiry Period”) unless the Participant is terminated from the Programme for breach of these Terms and Conditions or for any violation of the sponsor rules governing Programme and U.S. Sponsor in their sole discretion requests that the Participant depart the U.S. immediately (“ Immediate Termination”);

 (d) During the Expiry Period the Participant may not work or receive training of any kind;

 (e) The Participant agrees and acknowledges that the length of the J-1 Visa cannot extend beyond the commencement of classes at the Participant’s Third Level Institution and if the commencement of classes;